grongierisc/formation-template/README.md

 All of these components form a production.
 The arrows between them are **messages**.
 In the first place, we will build a production, with its operations, services and processes that will enable us to read data from a CSV file and save it in the iris database.
 After building and composing our containers with the `docker-compose.yml` and `Dockerfile` files given, we will open a Management Portal.
-It will give us access to an HUD where we will be able to create our productions.
+It will give us access to an HMI where we will be able to create our productions.

 The portal should be located at the url : http://localhost:52775/csp/sys/UtilHome.csp?$NAMESPACE=IRISAPP.
 ## Productions :